tomitomi3/LibOptimization/HowToUse.md

 # How to use LibOptimization

-This tutrial, We design a objective function to find the minimum value of the [2D Sphere function](https://qiita.com/tomitomi3/items/d4318bf7afbc1c835dda#sphere-function).
+This tutrial, You design a objective function to find the minimum value of the [2D Sphere function](https://qiita.com/tomitomi3/items/d4318bf7afbc1c835dda#sphere-function).
 This function is a unimodal convex function and has a global minimum value.

 **Optimization flow using LibOptimization**